juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-24.md

 - RIP’s opening statement
 - Receipts from house Ghallanda when Jorasco took the refugees
 - Mr. Copperkettle was feeding the refugees.
-“Can you describe the dining procedure?”
+"Can you describe the dining procedure?"
 - One villager to describe her travel and the period of memory she forgot
 - Calla d’Jorasco describing what they were doing with the refugees
 - Calla d’Jorasco interview with Pan